 Introduction

-Keeping accessibility in mind when configuring the interface of your platform is very important.
+Keeping accessibility in mind when configuring your platform's interface is crucial.
 This article provides some basic considerations to help you in configuring the interface of your platform with accessibility in mind.

 Colors and contrast